fabiocaccamo/python-fsutil/README.md

 # run tests using tox
 tox

-# or run tests using unittest
+# or run tests using pytest
-python -m unittest
+pytest
 ```

 ## License